 # Start Prometheus client HTTP server (typically done once at app startup)

-Key metrics to consider exporting:
+Important metrics to consider exporting:

 Integrating with platforms like Jaeger, Tempo, Honeycomb, or Datadog APM typically involves:

-pip install opentelemetry-api opentelemetry-sdk opentelemetry-exporter-otlp # Or specific exporter
+pip install opentelemetry-api opentelemetry-sdk opentelemetry-exporter-otlp opentelemetry-instrumentation-langchain

 Configuring an Exporter: Configure the OTel SDK to export trace data to your chosen backend.
 This usually involves setting environment variables or configuring the SDK programmatically to point to the backend's OTel endpoint (often an OTel Collector or the platform's direct ingestion endpoint).

-The primary benefit here is distributed tracing: seeing a single request's journey not just within the LangChain application but also across other services it interacts with (e.g., an initial API gateway, subsequent microservices called by tools).
+The primary benefit here is distributed tracing: seeing a single request's path not just within the LangChain application but also across other services it interacts with (e.g., an initial API gateway, subsequent microservices called by tools).

 Flow of observability data from a LangChain application through an optional collector to specialized backend platforms.
 Direct integration from the application to backends is also possible.